jonathanmorgan/context_analysis/README.md

 - restart your shell so these settings take effect.

-- use virtualenvwrapper to create a virtualenv for sourcenet:
+- use virtualenvwrapper to create a virtualenv for context_text:

         # for system python:
-        mkvirtualenv sourcenet --no-site-packages
+        mkvirtualenv context_text --no-site-packages

-        # if your system python is python 3, and you want to use python 2 (since sourcenet is python 2 at the moment):
+        # if your system python is python 3, and you want to use python 2 (since context_text is python 2 at the moment):
-        mkvirtualenv sourcenet --no-site-packages -p /usr/bin/python2.7
+        mkvirtualenv context_text --no-site-packages -p /usr/bin/python2.7

 - activate the virtualenv

-        workon sourcenet
+        workon context_text

 - now you are in a virtual python environment independent of the system's.
 If you do this, in the examples below, you don't need to use `sudo` when you use pip, etc.

 ## Get context_analysis from github

-First step is to clone context_analysis into the django project folder where you installed sourcenet:
+First step is to clone context_analysis into the django project folder where you installed context_text:

     cd <project_directory>
     git clone https://github.com/jonathanmorgan/context_analysis.git

 ## Other things to install

-These are installed with sourcenet, but just so you know they are dependencies:
+These are installed with context_text, but just so you know they are dependencies:

 - You'll also need python\_utilities.
-Clone python\_utilities into the research folder alongside sourcenet:
+Clone python\_utilities into the research folder alongside context_text:

         git clone https://github.com/jonathanmorgan/python_utilities.git

 - And you'll need django\_config.
-Clone django\_config into the research folder alongside sourcenet:
+Clone django\_config into the research folder alongside context_text:

         git clone https://github.com/jonathanmorgan/django_config.git

 ## Python packages

-- first, install all the packages required by sourcenet, including one for connecting to and interacting with your database of choice (but you should really choose postgresql, or sqlite if you want something simpler, rather than mysql - mysql struggles with large databases).
-Inside the sourcenet project, requirements.txt contains all of these things, assumes you will use postgresql and so includes psycopg2.
-To install requirements using requirements.txt from the sourcenet repository:
+- first, install all the packages required by context_text, including one for connecting to and interacting with your database of choice (but you should really choose postgresql, or sqlite if you want something simpler, rather than mysql - mysql struggles with large databases).
+Inside the context_text project, requirements.txt contains all of these things, assumes you will use postgresql and so includes psycopg2.
+To install requirements using requirements.txt from the context_text repository:

         - cd into your project directory.
         - install django now using pip: `(sudo) pip install django`
-        - `(sudo) pip install -r sourcenet/requirements.txt`
+        - `(sudo) pip install -r context_text/requirements.txt`

 - python packages that I find helpful: